TRIGGER FINGER PLACEMENT (TFP)

 Frequently Asked Questions

-The most common mistake is using too much finger on the trigger.
-This causes the handgun to pull off-center during the trigger press, negatively impacting accuracy, especially on pistols with shorter sight radii.
+A common mistake is using too much finger on the trigger, which causes the handgun to pull off-center during the press.
+This misalignment is more critical on a handgun than a carbine due to its shorter sight radius and grip dynamics, leading to shots steering off target.

-What is the 'knuckle joint rule' for trigger finger placement?
+What is the 'Knuckle Joint Rule' for trigger finger placement?

 More Training & Techniques Videos You Might Like